Everything You Should Know About Allodynia

 You might find hot or cold temperatures painful.
 You might find gentle pressure on your skin painful.
 You might feel pain in response to a brushing sensation or other movement along your skin or hair.

-Depending on the underlying cause of your allodynia, you might experience other symptoms too.
+Depending on the underlying cause of your allodynia, you may feel like there are bugs under your skin, you might experience other symptoms too.

 For example, if it’s caused by fibromyalgia, you might also experience:

 If it’s linked to migraines, you might also experience:

 changes in your vision

 What causes allodynia?